pytorch/torchchat/torchchat/utils/docs/evaluation.md

 ### Evaluation with model exported to DSO with AOT Inductor (AOTI)

 Running an exported model with AOT Inductor (DSO model).
-Advantageously, because we can load an exported PTE model back into the Python environment with torchchat, we can run evaluation on the exported model!
+Advantageously, because you can load an exported DSO model back into the Python environment with torchchat, you can run evaluation on the exported model!
 ```
 python3 torchchat.py export stories15M --dtype fast16 --output-dso-path stories15M.so
 python3 torchchat.py eval stories15M --dtype fast16 --dso-path stories15M.so